-3 UCLA basketball players leave China after shoplifting allegations
+3 UCLA basketball players arrested in China arrive back in US

 Ball -- a brother of Los Angeles Lakers rookie Lonzo Ball -- Riley and Hill are scheduled to speak to reporters at UCLA on Wednesday morning, along with UCLA head coach Steve Alford and athletic director Dan Guerrero, the school said.

-The Bruins, ranked 23rd nationally, play a home game Wednesday night against Central Arkansas.
+The Bruins, ranked 23rd nationally, will play a home game Wednesday night against Central Arkansas.

 Days before the game in Shanghai, the Bruins were in Hangzhou to visit the headquarters of Alibaba, the e-commerce giant that sponsored Saturday's contest.